natefinch/npf/content/blog/starlight.md

 type = "post"
 +++

-I'd like to announce [starlight](https://github.com/starlight-go/starlight) Starlight uses google's Go implementation of the [starlark python dialect](https://github.com/google/starlark-go) (most notably found in the Bazel build tool).
+I'd like to announce starlight - [https://github.com/starlight-go/starlight](https://github.com/starlight-go/starlight).

+Starlight wraps google's Go implementation of the [starlark python dialect](https://github.com/google/starlark-go) (most notably found in the Bazel build tool).
 Starlight makes it super easy for users to extend your application by writing simple python scripts that interact seamlessly with your current Go code... with no boilerplate on your part.

 ## Parser by google